-If the idea of a front-engined, water-cooled Porsche seems all wrong, live with a 944 for a while and you’ll soon be converted
+If the idea of a front-engined, water-cooled Porsche seems inherently wrong, try Porsche 944 life and you’ll soon be converted.
+Here's how to get a good one.

 • Project £1500-3000 • Good £5000-7400 • Concours £15,000-30,000 •